 Some newer features in Folder Redirection have additional client computer and Active Directory schema requirements.
 For more info, see Deploy primary computers, Disable Offline Files on folders, Enable Always Offline mode, and Enable optimized folder moving.

 Step 1: Create a folder redirection security group

 If your environment is not already set up with Folder Redirection, the first step is to create a security group that contains all users to which you want to apply Folder Redirection policy settings.

-To create a security group for Folder Redirection
+Here's how to create a security group for Folder Redirection:

-On the Tools menu, click Active Directory Administration Center.
+- On the Tools menu, select Active Directory Administration Center.
 Active Directory Administration Center appears.

-Right-click the appropriate domain or OU, click New, and then click Group.
+- Right-click the appropriate domain or OU, select New, and then select Group.

-In Group scope, click Security, and then click Global.
+- In Group scope, select Security, and then select Global.

-In the Members section, click Add.
+- In the Members section, select Add.
 The Select Users, Contacts, Computers, Service Accounts or Groups dialog box appears.

-Type the names of the users or groups to which you want to deploy Folder Redirection, click OK, and then click OK again.
+- Type the names of the users or groups to which you want to deploy Folder Redirection, select OK, and then select OK again.